 Green's standard operating procedure is to lay off a big chunk of a newspaper's staff, while feigning solidarity with those being kicked to the curb.
 Then to assign the vacated beats to the surviving staffers with no additional compensation.
 Knowing full well the best of us will work hard on every story and photo which appears under our bylines, even when it means working 70 hour weeks and being paid for 40.

-We're working ourselves dizzy thinking we're saving the free press that serves as a bulwark for representative democracy in America, but what all we're really doing is putting more money in the pockets of the Gannett shareholders who are slowly destroying it.
+We're working ourselves dizzy thinking we're saving the free press that serves as a bulwark for representative democracy in America, but all we're really doing is putting more money in the pockets of the Gannett shareholders who are slowly destroying it.

 Gannett's cynical strategy is a disaster for local economies due to something called "the velocity of money."
 It's a measure of how rapidly money spent in a regional economy changes hands, which is higher when its newspaper is locally owned.